A photo of the Ebbern family.

-If it is then the adult here will be Mary Birch Ebbern, married to Thomas Ebbern.
+The adult here is Mary Birch Ebbern, married to Thomas Ebbern.
 In the photo she appears to be 50+ years old, giving it a date of 1900 onwards.

-The oldest child in the group seems to be the girl (Sarah Marinah ?) standing top left … and is a younger version of the girl on Page 2 and also below (Photo 3a).
+The oldest child in the group seems to be the girl, standing top left; this would be Sarah Marinah … and is a younger version of the girl on Page 2 and also below (Photo 3a).
 The girl on the right of the group is daughter Mary Elizabeth, also appearing on Page 2, (Photos 3d and 3e).
 Mary Elizabeth also appears on the second school photo of School Days

 Youngest daughter Annie, bottom left of the group, is shown as a young woman, below right, 2a

-The lad in Photo 5a (above) therefore could be George Ebbern … Pam can see a resemblance between this lad and the young man on Page 1, (Photo 2k).
+The lad in Photo 5a (above) therefore would be George Ebbern … Pam can see a resemblance between this lad and the young man on Page 3, (Photo 4d).
 I tend to agree with her.
 What about you ?
 Here he is again (left) …. and, as Pam believes, is this the same George as a soldier ?

 If this is George, then he would be married, with a young child and enlisted in the army.